kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 ### Functional Goals

-- Deliver SLO-gated AKS upgrades across preflight, canary, and post-upgrade phases.
+- Deliver SLO-gated upgrades for agent pools with checks before, during, and after upgrades; on breach, stop or roll back where supported.
-- Evaluate control plane upgrades with pre- and post- gates that make abort-only decisions (no rollback).
-- Act on breaches with abort or, where supported, safe rollback for agent pools.
+- For control plane upgrades, support post-upgrade gating only with stop-only behavior.
+- Start with customer-defined gates using existing SLO signals (initially Azure Managed Prometheus); evaluate additional sources in later phases.
-- Provide reusable, policy- and RBAC-governed guardrail configurations for consistency across clusters and services.
+- Provide a modular, reusable gate resource governed by RBAC and policy for consistency across teams and environments.
-- Leverage Azure Managed Prometheus signals to declare SLOs without new instrumentation; support AKS-managed service mesh (Istio) with mesh-level SLOs exposed via Prometheus.
-- Ensure resilient evaluation and a clear, durable audit of gating decisions and breaches.
-- Offer first-class observability for gates: concise status, decision timelines, and exportable breach events available via CLI/Portal/APIs for audit and automation.
+- Support SLO gates for the AKS managed service mesh offering by consuming mesh-layer signals (e.g., L7 latency/error rate, retry/circuit-breaker activity, mTLS/policy status) without requiring application changes.
+- Ensure resilient, auditable decisions with clear timelines and outcomes suitable for automation.
-- Provide guided troubleshooting with root-cause hints and next steps, plus improved documentation (how-tos, examples, best practices) for authoring, tuning, and operating gates at scale.
+- Offer strong observability and guided troubleshooting to help author, tune, and operate gates at scale.
-- Work across upgrade strategies (rolling and blue/green) and agent pool types, independent of soak/pacing settings, and compatible with maintenance windows.
+- Support rolling and blue/green strategies and all agent pool types; operate independently of pacing/soak and align with maintenance windows.

 ### Non-Goals
 - Signal sources: v1 supports Azure Managed Prometheus only; Azure Monitor alert rules and self‑hosted/external Prometheus are out of scope and deferred to a later phase